 - 4.1 The AAC will comprise up to eleven voting members in total.
 The majority of members shall be people with a disability as defined by the ODA 2001.
 Voluntary disclosure of a person's social identity, including disability, gender, family status and ethnicity or race is included in the application form.
 An eleven-person committee may typically be comprised as follows: - a) At least six members shall be persons with disabilities.
 These Committee members shall represent diverse identities and different types of visible and invisible disabilities noted in the ODA 2001; - b) Five members shall be persons who may not have a disability.
-These members shall be comprised of: - one member of Regional Council, - two citizen members of which one member shall be a family member of a disabled person, and - two members who are professionals from the stakeholder community. - 4.2 Membership shall be a 4-year term corresponding with the term of Regional Council.
-However, citizen members shall continue to serve until their replacements are appointed by Regional Council.
-If a member chooses to resign, the Region will seek a replacement in accordance with Section 5. - 4.3 At the discretion of the AAC, non-attendance at three consecutive meetings will be sufficient grounds for replacement.
-Appointments may be revoked at any time at the discretion of Council.
+These members shall be comprised of: - one member of Regional Council, - Two resident members of which one member shall be a family member of a disabled person, and - two members who are professionals from the stakeholder community. - c) Efforts should be made to ensure representation from youth with disabilities (individuals aged 18 to 29), where possible. - 4.2 Membership shall be a 4-year term corresponding with the term of Regional Council.
+However, Region of Durham residents are appointed by Regional Council.
+If a member chooses to resign, the Region will seek a replacement in accordance with Section 5. - 4.3 At the discretion of the AAC, non-attendance at three consecutive meetings

-- 4.4 The AAC shall strive to maintain a high level of relevant technical expertise and competence in disability issues within its membership. - 4.5 The AAC may establish subcommittees and ad hoc working groups as deemed necessary to address specific issues; noting that secretariat services will not be provided to these teams/groups.
+- will be sufficient grounds for replacement.
+Appointments may be revoked at any time at the discretion of Council. - 4.4 The AAC shall strive to maintain a high level of relevant technical expertise and competence in disability issues within its membership. - 4.5 The AAC may establish subcommittees and ad hoc working groups as deemed necessary to address specific issues; noting that secretariat services will not be provided to these teams/groups.
 These subcommittees/working groups shall draw upon members from the AAC as well as staff support/outside resources as deemed necessary.
 The Chair of a subcommittee/working group shall be a voting member of the AAC.

-The purpose of a subcommittee/working group(?) shall be to make recommendations on a particular issue to the AAC or to assist with the implementation of an assigned project.
+The purpose of a subcommittee/working group shall be to make recommendations on a particular issue to the AAC or to assist with the implementation of an assigned project.